 When you first bought your Windows PC, you were likely excited about its ability to connect to Bluetooth.
-But you still haven’t quite figured out how to activate the feature so that you can pair your mouse, keyword, speaker, or other Bluetooth-capable devices with your computer.
+But you still haven’t quite figured out how to activate the feature so you can pair your Bluetooth wireless mouse, Bluetooth keyboard, Bluetooth speaker, Bluetooth headset, Bluetooth headphones, or any other Bluetooth-capable devices you can think of using with your computer.

-That problem stops now.
-To help you out, we’ll show you how to turn on Bluetooth using different methods, and we’ll guide you through the process of pairing your Bluetooth device with your PC.
+That Bluetooth problem stops now.
+To help you out, we’ll show you how to turn on Bluetooth using different methods, and we’ll guide you through pairing your Bluetooth device with your Windows computer or laptop.

-Before you can start using a Bluetooth device, you’ll need to get things configured first.
-That means taking a trip to Windows settings, which means the Control Panel on Windows 7 and the Settings app on Windows 10.
+Before you can start using a Bluetooth device, you must get things configured.
+That means taking a trip to the Windows settings menu, which means the Control Panel on Windows 7 and the Settings app on Windows 10.

-Step 1: On Windows 10, you’ll want to open the Action Center (it looks like a comment bubble on the right end of the Windows 10 taskbar) and click on the All Settings button.
-Then, select Devices and click on Bluetooth & Other Devices on the left-hand side.
+Step 1: On a Windows 10 computer, you’ll want to open the Action Center (it looks like a comment bubble on the right end of the Windows 10 taskbar).
+On the menu that appears, click on the All Settings button.
+Then, select Devices and click Bluetooth & Other Devices on the left-hand side.

 Step 2: Within the Settings menu’s Bluetooth section, toggle Bluetooth to the On position.
-Once you’ve turned Bluetooth on, you can click Add Bluetooth Or Other Device.
-After the Add A Device window pops up, click on Bluetooth, and Windows 10 will start searching for Bluetooth devices.
+Once you’ve turned Bluetooth on, you can click Add Bluetooth or Other Device.
+After the Add a Device window pops up, click on Bluetooth, and Windows 10 will start searching for Bluetooth wireless devices.